 International students residing outside of the United States are eligible to apply to our online programs.
 Applicants for online programs must demonstrate English proficiency in order to be considered.
 Possible ways to demonstrate proficiency:

-However, the mathematics department does allow for the possibility of up to 6 credits of related graduate mathematics courses to transfer.
+The mathematics department allows for the possibility of transferring up to six credits of related graduate mathematics courses.
 Please contact the Program Coordinator to discuss possible transfer credits.